iltommi/qdb-documentation/source/api/java.rst

 You can access your cluster using either the high level Java classes or the low level JNI_ API.
 In almost all cases you should use the high level classes.

-You may download the Java package from the quasardb download site or build it from the sourcecode `https://github.com/bureau14/qdb-api-java <https://github.com/bureau14/qdb-api-java>`_.
+You may download the Java package from the quasardb download site or build it from the source code `<https://github.com/bureau14/qdb-api-java>`_.
 All information regarding the quasardb download site is in your welcome e-mail.

 The .jar package is ``qdb-java-api-<os>-<version>.jar`` and contains both the base Java classes and support for the JNI_ interface.
 The classes reside in the ``net.quasardb.qdb`` package.